alexliu0809/StudyNotes/Notes.md

 | | containing more words than are necessary| expressing much in a few words.
 Implies clean-cut brevity|
 | Speed | In general Java is faster | Python is slower|
 | Cross-Platform| Java is translated into Java Byte code| Python relies on compiler that can turn Python code into code that your particular operating system can understand.|

+## 1.3 JRE, JDK, JVM
+* JVM is an acronym for Java Virtual Machine, it is an abstract machine which provides the runtime environment in which java bytecode can be executed.
+It is a specification.
+JVMs are available for many hardware and software platforms (so JVM is platform dependent).

+* JRE stands for Java Runtime Environment.
+It is the implementation of JVM.

+* JDK is an acronym for Java Development Kit.
+It physically exists.
+It contains JRE + development tools.

 # 2. OOP Concepts
 ## 2.1 Definition